Kyllene Harbour Project

 In classical antiquity Kyllene was the principal outport of ancient Elis, so a large part of the participants and spectators arriving to the Olympian games by sea would have landed there.
 Thucydides (2.86.1, 3.69.1–2) reports that during the Peloponnesian War (431–404 BCE) it was the major Spartan naval base against the Athenian naval forces in western Greece.
 In the Hellenistic period, the harbour remained of key strategic importance for the war fleets of the Ptolemies and the Macedonians.
 The medieval fortifications and harbour installations are in many places built of re-used ancient blocks and Hellenistic and Roman pottery and coins have been documented in medieval strata.

 At the end of the Fourth Crusade, after the fall of Constantinople, western Peloponnese (Morea) was conquered in 1205 CE by the Franks who held it for more than two centuries as the Principality of Achaia.
 The Villehardouins developed the coastal city of Kyllene (then known as Glarenza) as a significant strategic post and they also fortified the settlement.
 Due to its ideal location between mainland Greece and Italy, the city-harbour emerged rapidly as one of the most famous international centres of medieval Europe: ships from Venice and Genoa transited goods from all of Frankish Greece to Western Europe.
 The harbour flourished for two centuries, but in the early fifteenth century its fortunes were reversed: between 1407 and 1428 it changed hands five times and in 1431 the Byzantine Konstantinos Palaiologos destroyed its walls to prevent a new capture of the city and the harbour.
+The remains of harbour installations of the medieval port are very extensive, including an inner and an outer harbour, demonstrating that the flourishing Crusaders’ port consisted of different sections.
+One of the principal purposes of the interdisciplinary study is a detailed survey of the submerged remains in order to comprehend the layout of the harbour and to reconstruct the coastline for the different construction phases of the port (Classical and Medieval).

 Study area